Synkron

-Synkron is an open-source multiplatform utility designed for file synchronization of two or more folders, supporting synchs across computers.
+Synkron is an open-source multiplatform utility designed for file synchronization of two or more folders, including synchronization between computers.
 It is written in C++ and uses the Qt4 libraries.
 Synkron is distributed under the terms of the GPL v2.

 Apart from carrying out synchronisations, Synkron provides other features.
 The user interface of Synkron is divided into several sections: Synchronise, Multisync, SyncView, Scheduler, Restore, Blacklist and Filters.
 The user can switch between these sections by using the toolbar.
 Multisync supports synching multiple folders into one folder.

 Synkron is available as a portable app.
-It can be installed from the software repositories of most major KDE Linux distributions.
+Binaries for 32-bit Windows, macOS, and Linux may be obtained from the project's "Files" page.
+Most Linux distributions no longer include the binary package in their standard repositories, but the application may be built from source code.